Ellednera/Acme-Census-Program/README.md

 # Operating System
 This web app is created under Linux, Windows users might have to do a little bit of tweaking to make the app work correctly

+# Other Notes
+The *other* directory might contain some useful stuff.